kubeshop/botkube-docs/CONTRIBUTING.md

   ```
   Site can be viewed at [http://localhost:3000](http://localhost:3000).

-## Add new version of the docs

-1. First, make sure the current docs version (the ./docs directory) is ready to be frozen
-2. Provide the new version and run the script.
-For example:

-    ```bash
-    npm run docusaurus docs:version 0.13
-    ```
-This should be run only when major or minor version is released.
-For, patchers we won't change the version

-Please read this documentation before doing [versioning](https://docusaurus.io/docs/versioning) to better
-understand the process.

 ## Making A Change

 Before making any significant changes, please [open an issue](https://github.com/kubeshop/botkube-docs/issues).
 Discussing your proposed changes ahead of time will make the contribution process smooth for everyone.